mono-ball/MonoBall/scripts/README.md

 ## Build Process

-These scripts are automatically copied to `PokeSharp.Game/bin/Debug/net9.0/Scripts/` during build.
+These scripts are automatically copied to `MonoBall Framework.Game/bin/Debug/net9.0/Scripts/` during build.
 Scripts created using the `save` command in the console are saved to the runtime location.

 To version control new scripts: